 Protecting the Safety, Belonging, and Dignity of Students

 Introduction

 Global citizenship education has many benefits.
-It increases students' awareness of local and global issues; leverages students' experiences in and connections to different parts of the world; promotes critical and creative thinking; sparks communication, collaboration, and problem-solving; and activates students' unique gifts for ethical and informed action.
+It increases students' awareness of local and global issues; promotes critical and creative thinking; sparks communication, collaboration, and problem-solving; and activates students' unique gifts for ethical and informed action.